 Then, once you’ve given your body time to re-balance, you can start increasing this amount to the daily recommended dose.

 Watch Out: Lactic Acidosis

 Although this is not common, there is a risk for it to happen.
 Acidity levels in your body might increase when consuming too much kombucha.
-This issue happens when there is too much lactic acid build up in the body.
+This issue happens when there is too much lactic acid build-up in the body.
 Generally, we experience this after completing a really strenuous workout.
 Experts explain that a temporary buildup of lactic acid can be caused by vigorous exercise if your body doesn’t have enough available oxygen to break down glucose in the blood.
 The main symptoms are nausea and weakness.

 Don’t get me wrong, this won’t happen if you drink kombucha.
-However, if you’re drinking bottles of it and cruising through 10-gallons of kombucha a day, you might be at risk.
+However, if you’re drinking bottles of it and cruising through 10-gallons kombucha a day, you might be at risk.

 Kombucha Contains Caffeine, Alcohol, and Sugar